CiscoDevNet/opendaylight-setup/docs/tutorial/README.md

     access Desktop)

 6. ODL setup scripts will be available under */home/odlsummit/ODL* directory and OpenDaylight Controller (default: Beryllium SR3 version) will be installed under */home/odlsummit/ODL/distribution-karaf-0.4.3-Beryllium-SR3* directory

 ### <a name="vanilla_vm">Use any vanilla VM and configure manually</a>

-1. Ubuntu (recommend 14.04) or CentOS VM with any recent version can be used to host the ODL Controller.
+1. You need to prepare Ubuntu 14.04 or CentOS 7 VM to host the ODL Controller.

+    > * If you do not want to use Ubuntu or CentOS, remember ODL **may or may not** work properly with other versions of operating system, so try them at your own risk.

-    > Minimum specs are 2 CPU, 4 GB RAM and 20 GB of free disk space
+    > * Minimum specs are 2 CPU, 4 GB RAM and 20 GB of free
+    disk space

 2. Login to your VM and install git package using appropriate commands